-The staged event-driven architecture (SEDA) pushes events through stages [43].
-Each stage processes an event in its in-queue and places events into the queues of other stages.
-Note that this architecture was been designed to support high-performance computation and not to provide fault tolerance.
-An error in a stage can cause the stage to fail to relay the event and cause information to be lost.
+The staged event-driven architecture (SEDA) pushes events through stages [58].
+Note that this architecture was been designed for high-performance computation and not fault tolerance.
+An error in a stage can prevent relaying the event and cause information to be lost.
 Stages also have local state, therefore, corruption of this state will cause that stage to shutdown until reboot.

-In general, this approach is less flexible that the Bristlecone language.
-It appears difficult to use this approach to specify that the software system should either execute one sequence of operations or a second sequence, but not both.
+It appears difficult to specify that an application should either execute one sequence of operations or a second sequence, but not both.